-The RTSJ provides implementers with the flexibility to install arbitrary scheduling algorithms and feasibility analysis algorithms in an implementation of the specification.
+The RTSJ provides implementers with the flexibility to install arbitrary scheduling algorithms in an implementation of the specification.
 This is to support the widely varying requirements of the realtime systems industry with respect to scheduling.
-Use of the Java platform may help produce code written once but able to execute on many different computing platforms (known as Write Once, Run Anywhere.)
-The RTSJ both contributes to this goal and detracts from it.
-The RTSJ's rigorous specification of the required priority scheduler is critical for portability of time-critical code, but the RTSJ permits and supports platform-specific schedulers which are not necessarily portable.
+Use of the Java platform may help produce code written once but able to be executed on many different computing platforms (known as Write Once, Run Anywhere.)
+The RTSJ contributes to this goal, but the rigors of realtime systems detract from it.
+The RTSJ's rigorous specification of the required priority scheduler is critical for portability of time-critical code, but the RTSJ permits and supports platformspecific schedulers which are not necessarily portable.

-2.2 Memory Management
+2.2 Synchronization